aaronvbrown/currency-exchanger/README.md

 ## Description

-This project is intended as a starter template for webpack projects using
+This page returns equivelant currency amounts for a given US Dollar input by users.

 ## Setup Requirements